yizhuoliang/cornserve/docs/architecture/eric.md

-# Eric: Multimodal encoder server
+# Eric: Multimodal Data Embedding Server

+> **Mosharaf**: Hey, what is this "Eric" thing in the architecture diagram?
+  **Jae-Won**: Oh, uh no, it says "Enc."
+For Encoder.
+  **Mosharaf**: Oh.
+  **Jae-Won**: Now it's Eric.

+Package: `cornserve.task_executors.eric`

-Eric is a multimodal encoder server that takes in a list of multimodal data (e.g., images, videos) and computes the multimodal embedding of the input data.
+Eric is a multimodal data embedding server that takes in a list of multimodal data (e.g., images, videos) and computes the multimodal embedding of the input data.

-Code lives under `python/cornserve/task_executors/eric`.

 ## Architecture